dizzib/rkeys/readme.md

   expands to `+key('layout:fn fn').w-3.latchable`
   `+key('Shift_R shift').w-3.latchable`

-### styling
+### stylus mixins and stylesheet classes

-The [default minimal styling](./site/ui/template/keys.styl) is easily overridden with the following mixins and stylesheet classes:
+The [default minimal styling](./site/ui/template/keys.styl) is easily overridden with the following mixins and classes:

 * key-color(*up*, *label-up*, *down*, *label-down*) :
   set the label-foreground and/or key-background colours when in the